thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Connecting-To-TinySolution.md

  <p>
   To connect to the TinySolution web-service, the gateway module must use firmware revision _1.34_ or greater.
-Contact your local distributor to aid you in flashing the gateway module.
+Contact your local distributor for aid in flashing the gateway device.
  </p>
 </div>